COVID-19: What Your Family Needs to Know

 - Avoid contact with others when you are sick.

-It is also recommended that you have an adequate supply of medicines your family members use regularly on hand.
+It is recommended that you have an adequate supply of medicines your family members use regularly.

 Should I wear a mask?